incrypt/incrypt/README.md

 ### Pastebin

 * Head to [Pastebin](http://pastebin.com) and enter your text into the input box.
-* When you leave the input box, the text you entered will be InCrypted.
+* When you leave the input box, the text you entered will be encrypted.
 * Click 'Publish' and you'll see the decrypted version of your text.

 #### Demo